heroku/heroku-kafka-demo-go/README.markdown

 ```
 $ heroku apps:create your-cool-app-name
-$ heroku git:remote -a your-cool-app-name
 $ heroku addons:create heroku-kafka:basic-0
 ```

-Create the sample topic and consumer group.
+Create the sample topic.
 By default, the topic will have 8 partitions:

 ```
 $ heroku kafka:topics:create messages
-$ heroku kafka:consumer-groups:create heroku-kafka-demo
 ```

 Deploy to Heroku and open the app:

 ```